FAQs for Faculty

 Will we go back to a “normal” schedule if health and safety guidelines are lifted before or during the Fall semester?

 We will maintain the current schedule throughout the Fall 2021 semester.

 How many courses may I teach for Fall 2021?

 TCU adjuncts teach a maximum of 10 credit hours per semester and 20 credit hours per academic year.
 Occasionally, the Provost’s Office approves a limited number of adjuncts to teach 22 credit hours in an academic year, if the dean demonstrates that unexpected teaching needs have arisen.

-Adjuncts: Can I receive a visiting lecturer appointment for Summer or Fall 2021 if I request to teach an additional course?
+Can I receive a visiting lecturer appointment for Fall 2021 if I request to teach an additional course?

 Visiting Lecturer positions are requested by deans during the annual budget cycle to cover temporary leaves or vacancies.
 A Visiting Lecturer typically teaches 12 credit hours per semester.

 Is Hybrid Certification still required of all faculty?
 What if I am teaching in person?

 Yes.
 All TCU instructors must complete Hybrid Certification, whether teaching in-person or online.